Large Language Models

 MCP servers are external programs or services that expose capabilities such as tools, resources, and prompts via the MCP protocol.
 MCP servers connect LLMs to the outside world, dramatically expanding what LLMs can do for users.

 Claude was the first LLM to get an MCP server because Anthropic, the developer of Claude, also initiated MCP.
-Not to be outdone, OpenAI also offer MCP support for ChatGPT:
+Not to be outdone, OpenAI also offers MCP support for ChatGPT:

 For example, the File System MCP server and others mentioned in guides for setting up MCP servers in Visual Studio Code often use Node.js for operations like file management or API interactions.
-The npx command, which requires Node.js, is frequently used to run these servers.
-(Node Package Execute) is used to run a command from a local or remote npm package.
-I wrote about NPM in Node.js, NVM, NPM and Yarn.
+The npx (Node Package Execute) command, which requires Node.js, is frequently used to run these servers. npx is used to run a command from a local or remote npm package.
+I wrote about npm in Node.js, NVM, NPM and Yarn.

 If the package containing the command to be executed is not available locally, it is automatically downloaded. npx is bundled with npm versions 5.2.0 and higher.

 Warning: npm and npx are security nightmares.
 PyPi is no better, and I do not believe uvx improves the situation.
 Just be aware that the glue used by MCP servers to interact with LLMs is an unconscionable security hazard.
-If you have sensitive information, run everything locally, on an air-gapped machine.
-Yes, it is that bad.
+If you have sensitive information, run everything locally on an air-gapped machine.
+Yes, security vulnerabilities really are that bad.

 Erroneous Information